hurbcom/challenge-bravo/hurb/README.md

 ## Git history
-This fork developent history is in the my [code challenge repos branch](https://github.com/ozzono/code-challenge/tree/hurb-challenge/hurb)
+This forks previous developent history is in the my [code challenge repos branch](https://github.com/ozzono/code-challenge/tree/hurb-challenge/hurb)

 ## Known Issues
 - This code depends of the used api endpoints to work properly, so this test automatically inherit its dependencies limitations.
 The most problematic limitation is described below.